 Summary

-To locate by integration the centroid of a shape of size S, that could be either a volume, an area or a length, one should consider a differential element of size dS, measue the coordinates x, y and z of its local centroid, then apply the following equations:
+To locate by integration the centroid of a shape of size S, which could be either a volume, an area, or a length, we consider a differential element dS measured the coordinates x, y, and z of its local centroid, and then apply the following equations:

-x=x⋅dSdS ; y=y⋅dSdS ; z=z⋅dSdS
+x=xdSdS, y=ydSdSa, z=zdSdS.

-To locate the centroid of a composite body, one divides it into a finite number n of regular shapes each of size Si, measure the coordinates xi, yi and zi of its local centroid then apply the following equations:
+To locate the centroid of a composite body, one divides it into a finite number n of regular shapes of size Si, measures the coordinates xi, yi, and zi of its local centroid, then applies the following equations:

-x=i=1nxiSii=1nSi ; y=i=1nyiSii=1nSi ; z=i=1nziSii=1nSi
+x=i=1nxiSii=1nSi, y=i=1nyiSii=1nSi, z=i=1nziSii=1nSi.

-The moment of inertia of an area about an axis or a pole is the integral of the product of a differential element dA and the square of the distance D (i.e. abscissa, ordinate or polar distance) separating the element from the axis or the pole: I=D2⋅dA
+The moment of inertia of an area about an axis or a pole is the integral of the product of a differential element dA and the square of the distance D (i.e., abscissa, ordinate, or polar distance) separating the element from the axis or the pole: I=D2dA.

-The parallel-axis theorem establishes a relationship between the moment of inertia of an area about an axis passing through the centroid I and the moment of inertia I about an axis parallel and separated by a distance d from the centroidal one such that: I= I+A⋅d2.
+The parallel axis theorem establishes a relationship between the moment of inertia of an area about an axis passing through the centroid I and the moment of inertia I about a parallel axis separated by a distance d from the centroidal one such that I= I+Ad2.

-The principal directions of inertia represent a particular rotation of the original reference at which the moments of inertia are optima.
+The principal directions of inertia represent a particular rotation of the original reference at which the moments of inertia are optimal.

-Internal forces appear on the FBD of a portion of a sectioned beam is isolated along with the remaining external loading applied at this portion.
-Internal forces are calculated from equations of equilibrium applied to the isolated cut portion.
+Internal forces appear on the FBD when a portion of a sectioned beam is isolated with the external loading applied to this portion.
+Internal forces are calculated from equilibrium equations applied to the isolated portion.

-On a beam, internal forces change with the length, i.e. abscissa x each time the external load changes and hence the number of cuts is the same as the number of external loading variations.
-Diagrams of those internal efforts could be plot as function of x.
+On a beam, the internal forces change with length (i.e., abscissa x) each time the external load changes, so the number of cuts is the same as the number of external loading variations.
+Diagrams of the internal efforts may be plotted as functions of x.

-Unit 5 –Solid State Friction
+Unit 5 –Solid-State Friction

 Study Goals